tabassum40ahs-hub/customer-churn-prediction/README.md

 Feature scaling using StandardScaler

-Logistic Regression as baseline model
+Logistic Regression used as baseline model due to interpretability and suitability for binary classification.

 Handled class imbalance using class_weight='balanced'